Hadrontherapy

 What is the synchrotron

-The treatment of tumours through hadrontherapy implies the use of a complex particle accelerator, called synchrotron, whose function consists in breaking down the atoms and in creating subatomic particles beams (protons and carbon ions) which are directed to the tumour cells to be destroyed.
+The treatment of tumours by means of Hadrontherapy implies the use of a particle accelerator complex, called synchrotron.
+Its function consists in breaking down atoms and creating beams of subatomic particles (protons and carbon ions) to be directed into the tumour cells, to destroy them.

-The synchrotron technology is similar to that used by CERN in Geneva, but unlike the accelerators used in physics laboratories, the synchrotron was designed and created specifically for the clinical treatment of oncology patients.
+The synchrotron technology is similar to the one used at CERN in Geneva, but unlike the accelerators in the physics laboratories, the synchrotron was purposely designed and implemented for the clinical treatment of oncological patients.

-The synchrotron supplied to the CNAO of Pavia is the only one in Italy capable of extracting carbon ions from the atom, which are the most powerful particles, for the treatment of tumours resistant to traditional radiotherapy or non-operable.
-There are only 5 other centres in the world able to do it.
+The synchrotron of CNAO in Pavia is the only one in Italy capable of extracting also carbon ions from the atom, which are the most powerful particles for treating tumours that are resistant to traditional radiotherapy or inoperable.
+There are only 5 other centres in the world capable of doing this.

 How does the synchrotron work?

-The synchrotron, which is located in a 1600-square-metre bunker in the heart of the CNAO headquarters in Pavia, has the shape of a 25-metre diameter and 80-metre circumference ring and is isolated from the rest of the structure with shielding for radiation in reinforced concrete ranging from 2 to 6 metres thick.
-This shielding is necessary to protect the regular visitor of the centre from radiation hazards.
+The synchrotron, which is located in a 1600-square-metre bunker in the heart of the CNAO headquarters in Pavia, has the shape of a 25-metre diameter and 80-metre circumference ring and is isolated from the rest of the structure with shielding for radiation in thick reinforced concrete in the range from 2 to 6 metres.
+This shielding is necessary to protect the regular visitors of the centre from radiation hazards.

 In two different areas inside the ring there are two devices called "sources", from which the particles beams necessary to carry out the hadrontherapy sessions are generated.
 Inside the sources is the plasma formed by the gas atoms, which have lost their electrons.
 These atoms are extracted and protons and carbon ions are selected by means of magnetic fields and radio frequencies.
-Then the "bundles" of beams are created, each one made up of billions of particles.
-These bundles are pre-accelerated and sent to the synchrotron where they initially travel at around 30,000 kilometres per second.
-Subsequently they accelerated to kinetic energies of 250 MeV for protons and 4800 MeV for carbon ions (MeV, equivalent to one million electron volts, is the unit of energy used in atomic and nuclear scale phenomena).
+That is when the "bundles" of beams are created, each one made up of billions of particles.
+These bundles are pre-accelerated and sent to the synchrotron, where they initially travel at around 30,000 kilometres per second.
+Next they are accelerated to kinetic energies up to 250 MeV for protons and 4800 MeV for carbon ions (MeV, equivalent to one million electron volts, is the unit of energy used in atomic and nuclear scale phenomena).
 To reach this speed, they travel about 30,000 kilometres in half a second, after which they are sent to the three treatment rooms.

 How is the patient irradiated?